syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ## Change the position of filter icon

-The position of filter icon can be customized by using `GridColumn.filterIconPosition`.
+The position of filter icon can be changed by using `GridColumn.filterIconPosition`property.

-The following code describes how to change filter icon position by using [GridColumn](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn-class.html).

 {% tabs %}
 {% highlight Dart %}